Skip Navigation

 Irina Rectenwald, M.S., NCC, LAPC (PA)

-Living on a ranch with my husband, a four-legged family of horses, dogs, and cats, and a lively flock of feathered companions, I draw inspiration from the rhythms of nature and the wisdom of the animals I partner with.
-I believe that healing unfolds through connections—with self, others, and the natural world around us.
+Living on a ranch with my husband, horses, dogs, cats, and a lively flock of feathered companions, I draw inspiration from the rhythms of nature, believing that meaningful growth unfolds through connection—with self, others, and the world around us.

 Equine Partners & Staff